timangus/timangus.github.io/_posts/2025-01-27-pinion-charge-port.md

 ![Pre Insertion](/assets/bikes/pinion-charge-port-10.jpg)

-It was a bit of a squeeze to get the head of forward most zip tie through the hole, but it's just about large enough.
+It was a bit of a squeeze to get the head of the forward most zip tie through the hole, but it's just about large enough.

 ![Installed](/assets/bikes/pinion-charge-port-11.jpg)